benazarenko/MarkerPack/README.md

 In some `trigger` markers you might want to have only `on_enter` or `on_leave` commands.
 But both are required to run.
 To make it work, you can set the other value to `function markerpack:nop`.
 This is an empty function that does nothing.
 If the player dies while in the `trigger` area, the `on_leave` command will run after the player respawns.

-The datapack works on multiplayer.
+The datapack works in multiplayer.
 But it doesn't give you information about the players that has entered the area. *This could be added in future releases as a macro.*

 ### NBT tags